Antonio Zumel

-Antonio De Leon Zumel II (August 10, 1932 - August 13, 2001), also known by his nicknames Tony, Manong, Ching and Antumel was a Filipino journalist, activist, and revolutionary.
+Antonio De Leon Zumel II (August 10, 1932 - August 13, 2001), also known by his nicknames Tony, Manong, Ching and Antumel, was a Filipino journalist, activist, and leftist revolutionary.
 He was two-time President of the National Press Club of the Philippines before going underground in 1972 at the start of the Marcos dictatorship.
 In 1990, he was elected Chairperson of the National Democratic Front of the Philippines in absentia, and was a senior adviser to the NDFP negotiating panel from 1994 until his death in 2001.

-In 2016, he was posthumously declared a hero of the Philippines by Vice President Leni Robredo, who attended the unveiling of his name and those of other revolutionaries on a monument at the Bantayog ng mga Bayani.
+In 2016, Zumel was honored by having his name inscribed on the wall of remembrance at the Bantayog ng mga Bayani, which, after an extensive vetting process, posthumously recognizes the individuals who fought against the authoritarian regime of Ferdinand Marcos.

 Early life

 Zumel was born into a comfortable family in Laoag, Ilocos Norte to Antonio Zumel Sr., a lawyer with his own practice, and Basilisa de Leon, former school teacher, the second of six children.
 Family members called him by his nickname "Ching".
 Their family owned the only car in Sarrat, Ilocos Norte.

 He described his father as having a "relatively good law practice," which allowed him to send his children to a private school, the Holy Ghost Academy, for elementary education.
 His parents taught him the virtues of "honesty and integrity," and were against extravagance of any kind.

 Zumel's father died in 1945 when he was 13 years old.
 His father's death left a toll on the family, and his mother struggled to raise him and his siblings.
 Basilisa de Leon had to sell her jewelry, and eventually, parcels of land that the family had bought over the years.

 In 1947, Zumel moved to Manila to study high-school in the Far Eastern University, while living with "a spinster aunt" who ran a boarding house.

 To support his studies, he took up odd-jobs to make an income.
 Zumel described his experience working in the pier as hard, having to work 24 hour shifts before resting the next day.

 At one point, Zumel worked at a construction job where he performed physical labor such as running errands, mixing cement, and assisting carpenters and masons.
 He was not paid for this job, leaving an impression on him that will last his entire life.